LSM-based Storage Techniques: A Survey: Abstract

 \section{Abstract}

-In recent years, Log-Structured Merge-trees (LSM-trees) have been widely adopted for use in the storage layer of modern NoSQL systems.
-Because of this, there have been a large number of research efforts, from both the database community and the systems community, that try to improve various aspects of LSM-trees.
-In this paper, we provide a survey of recent LSM efforts so that readers can learn the state of the art in LSM-based storage techniques.
-We provide a general taxonomy to classify the literature of LSM improvements, survey the efforts in detail, and discuss their strengths and trade-offs.
-We further survey several representative LSM-based open-source NoSQL systems and we discuss some potential future research directions resulting from the survey.
+Recently, the Log-Structured Merge-tree (LSM-tree) has been widely adopted for use in the storage layer of modern NoSQL systems.
+Because of this, there have been a large number of research efforts, from both the database community and the operating systems community, that try to improve various aspects of LSM-trees.
+In this paper, we provide a survey of recent research efforts on LSM-trees so that readers can learn the state-of-the-art in LSM-based storage techniques.
+We provide a general taxonomy to classify the literature of LSM-trees, survey the efforts in detail, and discuss their strengths and trade-offs.
+We further survey several representative LSM-based open-source NoSQL systems and discuss some potential future research directions resulting from the survey.